hytech-racing/MCU/README.md

 #### level 2 portable components: interfaces, logic and structure

-Reason for abstraction: these components allow us to have board portable pieces so that when newer iterations of boards are made, the same components that the previous iteration handled can be kept while only the hardware specific code changes.
+- __Reason for abstraction__: these components allow us to have board portable pieces so that when newer iterations of boards are made, the same components that the previous iteration handled can be kept while only the hardware specific code changes.

 For instance, when a new MCU board is created with a new steering sensor input, code within the controller components will not need to change, only that a new sensor component will be used within the state machine to feed the controller input.